PranabKumarSahoo/amazon-clone-html-css/README.md

 To explore this Amazon Clone, simply clone the repository and open the `index.html` file in your preferred web browser.

+## Contributing

+If you'd like to contribute to this project, feel free to submit a pull request.
+Bug reports, feature requests, and feedback are always welcome!

 ```bash
 git clone https://github.com/your-username/amazon-clone-html-css.git
 cd amazon-clone-html-css